 - Find your new home in Dubai – Before you start to pack your things, you have to find a place to put them in, when they arrive.
 The easiest way to do that is to find a reliable relater.
 In Dubai, there are a lot of specialized relaters that specifically help European newcomers to find a place to live in.
 They will take all of your demands into consideration and send you pictures of the places most suitable for you.
 Laws in Dubai are very strict, so don’t worry – what you see is what you get.

-- Figure out the legal requirements – before moving to Dubai, it’s important to make sure your paperwork is in order.
+- Figure out the legal requirements – before European newcomers move to Dubai, it’s important to make sure that paperwork is in order.
 Find out what kind of visa do you need to get, and how.
 Make sure that any additional documents, like marriage licenses, bank statements or diplomas, are certified prior to entering the country.
 If you are moving because of the work, your employer will likely take care of your papers.
 Check all the paperwork with your lawyer, just in case.

 - Hire professionals – The best way to avoid stress when moving is to hire a good and reliable professional mover.
 Especially when you are moving to another continent.